CodeChain-io/codechain-dashboard/README.md

 Just run `codechain-agent-hub` in your shell.

-CodeChain Agent Hub will listen 3012 port to communicate with the Dashboard using JSONRPC.
+CodeChain Agent Hub will listen 3012 port to communicate with the Dashboard using JSON-RPC.

-CodeChain Agent Hub will listen 4012 port to communicate with the Agent using JSONRPC.
+CodeChain Agent Hub will listen 4012 port to communicate with the Agent using JSON-RPC.

 CodeChain Agent Hub will listen 5012 port to serve CodeChain's log file using HTTP.